CO-6: Procedure/Revenue Code Inconsistent with Patient Age

 How to Prevent CO-6

-- Verify patient date of birth at every registration and update immediately if discrepancies are found
+- Verify patient date of birth at every visit during registration

-- Train coders on age-specific procedure code requirements and conduct periodic audits of CARC 6 denials
+- Train coders on age-specific CPT code requirements

 Related Denial Codes